isabellymonteiro/wusical-questions-api/README.md

-# Women in music questions API :musical_note:
+# Wusical questions API :musical_note:

 ## Description
 Women in music questions API or Wusical API is for quiz/trivia apps.
-It has questions (PT-BR/EN) about female artists in music, from Aretha Franklin to Dua Lipa.
+It has questions, multiple choice answers and respective hints (PT-BR/EN) about female artists in music, from Aretha Franklin to Dua Lipa.
 #### Deployed in Heroku: [Wusical API](https://wusical-questions-api.herokuapp.com/questions)

 ## Tools